 Despite the numbers, Tanzania has done well to control the HIV epidemic over the last decade.
-Scaling-up access to antiretroviral treatment has helped Tanzania minimise the impact the HIV epidemic.
-Between 2010 and 2013, they contributed 5% to the global total number of people newly accessing treatment.2 As a result, between 2005 and 2013, the number of people dying from an AIDS-related illness decreased by 44% and the total number of people living with HIV in Tanzania has declined from 7% to 5.1% from 2003/4 to 2011/12.3 4
+Scaling-up access to antiretroviral treatment has helped Tanzania minimise the impact of the epidemic.
+As a result, between 2010 and 2015, the number of new infections declined by more than 20% and the number of people dying from an AIDS-related illness halved.2

-Across the country, the severity of the epidemic varies with some regions reporting an HIV prevalence of around 1.5% (Manyara) and others as high as 14.8% (Njombe).5 Overall, the epidemic has remained steady because of on-going new infections, population growth and increased access to treatment.
+The severity of the epidemic varies across the country.
+Some regions report an HIV prevalence of around 1.5% (Manyara) while other regions have prevalence as high as 14.8% (Njombe).3 Overall, the epidemic has remained steady because of on-going new infections, population growth and increased access to treatment.

 Key affected populations in Tanzania

-Tanzania’s HIV epidemic is generalised, with pockets of concentrated epidemics among key populations such as people who inject drugs (PWID), men who have sex with men (MSM), mobile populations and sex workers.
+Tanzania’s HIV epidemic is generalised, with pockets of concentrated epidemics among key populations such as people who inject drugs, men who have sex with men, mobile populations and sex workers.
 Heterosexual sex accounts for the vast majority (80%) of all HIV infections in Tanzania and women are particularly affected.4

 Women and HIV in Tanzania

-Women are heavily burdened by HIV in Tanzania, 690,000 women aged 15 and over living with HIV.6 According to the 2011-12 Tanzania HIV/AIDS and Malaria Indicator Survey, HIV prevalence for women was 6.2%, compared to 3.8% for men.7 Women aged 23-24 were also twice as likely to be living with HIV, than men of the same age.
-HIV prevalence among women ranged from 1% among those aged 15-19 to 10% among women aged 45-49.8
+Women are heavily burdened by HIV in Tanzania where 780,000 women aged 15 and over are living with HIV.5 According to the 2011-12 Tanzania HIV/AIDS and Malaria Indicator Survey (THMIS), the most recent available, HIV prevalence for women was 6.2%, compared to 3.8% for men.6 Women aged 23-24 were also twice as likely to be living with HIV than men of the same age.
+HIV prevalence among women ranged from 1% among those aged 15-19 to 10% among women aged 45-49.7

 People who inject drugs (PWID) and HIV in Tanzania

+The majority of data on people who inject drugs in Tanzania has been collected in Dar es Salaam and Zanzibar.
 Zanzibar is a gateway to the African continent and is also situated along a major corridor for drug trafficking.
-Around one in six PWID in Zanzibar is infected with HIV according to 2010 estimates, but some believe this figure may be higher.14 15 The tendency to have multiple partners, share needles, engage in 'flash-blood' practices and have unprotected sex, place drug users in Zanzibar at high risk of HIV infection.
+Around one in six people who live in Zanzibar and inject drugs is infected with HIV according to 2010 estimates, but some believe this figure may be higher.16 17

 Mobile populations and HIV in Tanzania